T

 with step-free access

-• 01Check the operational status of elevators at specific Metrovalencia stations before travel using the official Metrovalencia app or website, as breakdowns can occur.
+• 01Check the operational status of elevators at specific Metrovalencia stations before traveling using the official Metrovalencia app or website.
+Not all stations are fully accessible.

 Neighbourhood ratings